use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

         }
     }
 }
-}
 ```

 :::caution

 `Vec` are always loaded as a whole, meaning that all elements of the `Vec` live under a
 single storage key.
 Wrapping the `Vec` inside `Lazy`, like the provided example above does,
 has no influence on its elements.
-If you are dealing with sparse arrays on contract
+If you are dealing with large or sparse arrays on
-storage, consider using a `Mapping` instead.
+contract storage, consider using a `Mapping` instead.

 :::